croquet/croquet-docs/croquet/tutorials/1_1_hello_world.md

 <script src="https://unpkg.com/@croquet/croquet"></script>
 ```

-When we use CodePen, we simply include the same library by adding it in the Pen Settings
+When we use CodePen, we include the same library by adding it in the Pen Settings

 ![CodePen Settings](images/HelloWorldSettings.png)